 Digital X-Rays are safer for your pet.
-They allow our team of veterinary professionals to examine roots, bones and internal anatomy of your cat or dog's teeth.
+They allow our team of veterinary professionals to examine the roots, bones, and internal anatomy of your cat or dog's teeth.

 With digital X-Rays, the risk of radiation exposure for your pet is significantly lower than with traditional X-Ray technology.
-We are able to see below the surface of your pet's gum line to fully evaluate each tooth.
+We can see below the surface of your pet's gum line to fully evaluate each tooth.

-This diagnostic technology allows our veterinary team in Ocala to see results immediately after conducting the procedure and the project those results onto a monitor for review.
+This diagnostic technology allows our veterinary team in Ocala to see results immediately after conducting the procedure and then project those results onto a monitor for review.